How to become a writer: expectations vs reality

 And that’s it with my writing equipment.
 As you can see, I really appreciate lightweight things.

-How to become a writer: an epilogue
+How to become a writer: An Epilogue

-Now, I know that I sounded a bit tough on some points.
-And I did it on purpose.
-But let me explain why.
-First of all, I never want to discourage anyone from getting into writing.
-On the contrary, I always try to encourage people to express themselves.
 But here’s the thing: I believe that people should get into writing for the right reasons.
-Vanity, a Hollywood-life, tons of money, and parties are not reasons for starting to write.
+Vanity, a Hollywood life, tons of money, and parties are not reasons to start writing.
 These things won’t probably happen anyway.
 Second, and even more important than the first point, is that there are loads of people claiming that writing is easy, and you’ll see success in no time.
 That’s a lie.
-Writing is a struggle, and it’s up to you to decide if you’re really willing to cope with it.

-Therefore, in this post, I preferred to offer some writing tips and points on becoming a writer instead of focusing on vanity and lifestyle matters.
-If you think that you’ll succeed easily and get rich by being lazy, then writing isn’t probably for you.
-Professional writing is tough, and it takes time -and you won’t probably earn enough money anytime soon.
-But if deep in your heart you feel that the only thing you want to do in this life is to write, then go for it and don’t listen to anyone.
-The struggle might be real, yes, but the journey is rewarding.
+Therefore, in this post, I have chosen to offer some writing tips and points on becoming a writer, rather than focusing on vanity and lifestyle matters.
+If you think that you’ll succeed easily and get rich by being lazy, then writing is probably not for you.
+Professional writing is tough, and it takes time, and you probably won’t earn enough money anytime soon.

 See more of my writing and blogging articles here.